 - Sexually transmitted infections (STIs): Without treatment, STIs such as syphilis may result in patchy hair loss on the scalp and eyebrows

-- Nutrient deficiencies: Having too little protein, iron, zinc, or biotin in the diet may cause noticeable hair loss
+- Nutrient deficiencies: Having too little iron, folate, zinc, or biotin in the diet may cause noticeable hair loss

 Most people experience thinning hair with age.
-However, if they are losing considerably more hair each day than usual, they may have a medical condition that can be a result of one of the causes listed above.
+However, if they are losing considerably more hair each day than usual, they may have an underlying condition causing hair loss which needs evaluation from a hair loss specialist.
+Medications for hair loss may be recommended or in some circumstances, hair transplant surgery may be be indicated.

 Take a look at our FUE hair transplant page to better understand how female hair transplants work.